herrevilkitten/arkham-stories/README.md

 A player may choose to *Strain a Stat*.
 Doing so gives them +2d to roll for completing an action.
 However, the player will always gain a point in the associated negative stat, even if the roll is a success.
 When straining a state, the player must announce their intention before they roll any dice.

+### Combined Wounds

+Instead of Injury and Insanity levels, the players have Wounds.
+When the player has 6 points in Wounds, they may choose to take either a physical or mental ailment.
+Their Wounds points are reset to 0.
+This rule is designed to speed up some aspects of play and make the game a little riskier by increasing the rate for ailments.

 ## Appendices

 ### Sample Story